Birthstone information

 Amethyst is the transparent purple variety of crystalline quartz whose colour comes from the presence of iron impurities within the crystal.
 A regal colour, February babies can choose from deep, dark, mysterious purple through to the very lightest and softest tones of purple.

-It doesn’t stop there though, you could choose a stone that has the distinctive “tiger stripes” of healed fractures, angular colour zoning of various purple tones or a stone that displays the characteristic colourless and purple segment-like colour zoning associated with Brazil twinning…
+It doesn’t stop there though, you could choose a stone that has the distinctive “tiger stripes” of healed fractures, angular colour zoning of various purple tones or a stone that displays the characteristic colourless & purple segment-like colour zoning associated with Brazil twinning…

 Please don’t try this at home, but historically wearing amethyst was believed to prevent a person becoming drunk… Until the 19th century discovery of amethyst in Brazil they were as expensive as rubies and emeralds.